gobolinux/Documentation/differences.md

 -   different versions of libraries can coexist
 -   it's trivial to uninstall software
--   there is no need for a package database.
+-   there's no need for a database of installed files

 The system is administered through a limited set of [utility programs](GoboLinux-Command-Reference).